-When spring arrives after kneeling besides her father’s grave and saying goodbye, she vows to find the six men whose horses carried the triple ‘L’ brand and kill them.
+When spring arrives after kneeling beside her father’s grave and saying goodbye, she vows to find the six men whose horses carried the triple ‘L’ brand and kill them.
 Her journey will take her and the two brothers to Colorado Springs, Colorado where Patty will buy a rundown saloon and renovate it.
 Patty figures that sooner or later the six men who killed her family and shot her will one day walk into her saloon.
-This book is the best book of the nineteen part series I have written since 2011.
+This book is the best book of the nineteen-part series I’ve written since 2011.

 Sample Book Excerpt…

 By the time everyone had finished a big breakfast, the six men hired to help the Ford family arrived.
 Alex waved his hand as he neared the front porch.
 The chuck wagon was already beside the front porch as all six men tipped their hats.
 Each man had a heavy bedroll tied to their saddle bags behind their saddles.
 “It looks like you men are ready to hit the road.”
 George said as the men laughed and nodded.

 Well, we’ll get on our horses and cut out the cattle I want to get over to Carbondale.
 If you fella’s cut out the calves and yearlings, my sons, Amber and me will herd the other cattle toward the barn.
 Once they’re all gathered up, we’ll open the pasture gate and head for the pass.
 When we reach McClure Pass, I want you men to break up the herd into groups of about 50 cattle.

 It’s a rugged pass and I don’t want to lose any more cattle than I have to if they slip off the side of the road.”
 George said as he saw the men nod.
 It took about an hour for the 11 riders to get the cattle separated.
 When everything was ready and Corin was in the seat of the chuck wagon, the pasture gate was swung open and the cattle were slowly brought out.